Incentivizing Knowledge Transfers

 \subsection{Apprenticeships Within a Firm}

-Suppose a firm (principal) interacts with two workers, and we call them expert ($i=1$) and novice ($i=2$).
+Consider a firm (principal) interacting with two workers, and we call them expert ($i=1$) and novice ($i=2$).
 There is a divisible task to split between the two workers.
 The expert always has a knowledge level of $1$, and the novice starts with a knowledge level of $0$.

 Within a period, let $\alpha_1$ and $\alpha_2$ be the share of the task assigned to the expert and the novice, respectively ($\alpha_1+\alpha_2\leq 1$).
 If $\alpha_i$ share of the task is successful, it generates a revenue of $K\alpha_i$ ($0$ if unsuccessful).
 Each worker decides whether to exert an effort $e_i\in \{0,1\}$, unobservable to the firm, with cost $e_ic(\alpha_i)$ for some strictly increasing and convex $c(\cdot)$.
 For each worker, given his knowledge level $s$ and effort $e$, the probability of success is $g(s)[eq+(1-e)p]$ with $1\geq q> p>0$, for some strictly increasing $g(\cdot)$.